How to Make Buttermilk

 Dairy-Free Buttermilk

-To make a dairy-free buttermilk, use your non-dairy milk of choice in this recipe, such as almond milk or soy milk.
-Use the lemon juice or vinegar method above, not the yogurt method if making non-dairy buttermilk.
+To make a dairy-free buttermilk, use your non-dairy milk of choice in this recipe, such as almond milk, soy milk or coconut milk.
+Use the lemon juice or vinegar method, not the yogurt method.

 How to Make Buttermilk